-Each year, a select number of ADLM scholars are awarded the opportunity to attend the globally renowned, ADLM Annual Meeting + Clinical Lab Expo.
-The program aims to introduce undergraduate students to ADLM - the Association for Diagnostics & Laboratory Medicine, the diversity of laboratory medicine career pathways, and to help guide the next generation of lab medicine professionals by providing scholars with ongoing resources and building longstanding mentor-mentee relationships.
-The application period is now closed.
+The Association for Diagnostics & Laboratory Medicine is thrilled to invite undergraduate students from across the United States to apply for the 2026 Scholars Program.
+Scholars are awarded the opportunity to attend the globally renowned ADLM Annual Meeting + Clinical Lab Expo.
+The program aims to introduce undergraduate students to ADLM, the diversity of laboratory medicine career pathways, and to help guide the next generation of lab medicine professionals by providing scholars with ongoing resources and building longstanding mentor-mentee relationships.
+The application period will close on March 23, 2026.
 Applicants will be notified in early April.

 Overview and logistics

-At the ADLM annual meeting & clinical lab expo, scholars are provided onsite mentorship and attend a career panel, scientific and poster sessions, networking/educational events, and can explore the expo hall of 850+ exhibitors where they can learn about the latest technological breakthroughs in laboratory science.
+At the ADLM annual meeting & clinical lab expo, scholars receive onsite mentorship and attend a career education session and get to network with a diverse group of laboratory professionals, attend scientific and poster sessions, networking/educational events, and can explore the expo hall featuring 750+ exhibitors, where they can learn about the latest technological breakthroughs in laboratory science.

-When: This year’s program will take place July 29-30.
+When: This year’s program will take place from Monday, July 27, to Thursday, July 30.
 View the tentative agenda.

 Timeline